aryan2511/Face-Recognition-Attendance-System-/README.md

 # Face-Recognition-Attendance-System-
 A simple project using Python on face recognition
-In this projet we will be using python open cv and xlwrite
+In this project we will be using python open cv and xlwrite

 here open cv helps capture the faces of students 1 at a time it can be done roll no. wise